Matthew Dewey : Associate Artist

 As a singer/actor, Dewey has been a principal performer in more than 20 premiere performances of operas and experimental music theatre works, including works by Philip Glass (Hydrogen Jukebox, Australasian premiere), Constantine Koukias, Maria Grenfell, Claudio Pompili, Hugh Covill, Christopher Williams, Joe Bugden and Raffaele Marcellino.

-Dewey has previously lectured in composition at the University of Tasmania, worked as a presenter, programmer and state producer for ABC Classic FM and has recently been appointed to the position of Senior Music Producer for ABC Classic FM in New South Wales.
+Dewey has previously lectured in composition at the University of Tasmania, worked as a presenter, programmer, state producer and senior music producer for ABC Classic FM and has recently been appointed to the position of Music Director, ABC Classic FM.

-In September of 2013 his second symphony will be recorded in Prague by the Czech National Symphony Orchestra.
+In September of 2013 his second symphony was be recorded in Prague by the Czech National Symphony Orchestra.

 |Four Shakespeare songs : baritone voice with piano (2013)||Commissioned by Michael Lampard.|